cfpb/design-manual/guides/effective-forms.md

 If the average time to complete a form is more than you can reasonably expect your users to spend in a single session, then you'll need to provide a way for them to save their progress.

 The same goes if the session is likely to be interrupted for some reason.
 For example, if the user is suddenly asked for information which they might not have immediately on hand (a way to mitigate this is to warn users if they're going to be asked for that kind of information).
-Another example is that the might start a form on their mobile device and want to continue filling it out on their desktop computer.
+Another example is that the user might start a form on their mobile device and want to continue filling it out on their desktop computer.

 ## Indicating mandatory fields